elementary-Inc/blog/_posts/2019-02-16-accessibility-features-are-just-features.md

 #### Speech

-Another—and perhaps the most compelling—example is speech input and output in mobile OSes and smart home devices.
+Another example is speech input and output in mobile OSes and smart home devices.
 Traditionally, speech input had been designed for people who were unable to or unwilling to type into their computer.
 On the desktop, dictation software promised to allow you to write a document without touching the keyboard.
 Some software was even designed to let you use the entire computer without using the keyboard or mouse.
 On the flip side, text-to-speech or screen reading has been around for a long time, but has been generally lacking on desktop platforms without expensive, specialized software.

 But mobile OSes really took both of these features to another level.
 On Android today, anywhere you can type with a keyboard, you can speak.
 Voice input is built into the keyboard itself, meaning if you don't have the fine motor control to tap away at tiny virtual keycaps, you can still send messages to people, perform Internet searches, etc. This is an incredible accessibility feature!